 We propose two distinct approaches to construct such spaces.
 The first approach is based on the sparse-grid combination technique, while the second relies on the hierarchical subspace decomposition of sparse-grid tensor products.
-Here, we focus exclusively on the approximation properties of these spaces, leaving implementation and performance considerations to future work.

-We further show that, despite their different constructions, the two approximation spaces are identical and can thus be considered a single, unified space.
+We show that, despite their different constructions, the two approximation spaces are identical and can thus be considered a single, unified space.
+Here, we exclusively focus on the approximation properties of the space, leaving implementation and performance considerations to future work.